 Summer has slipped away.
 Hope you enjoyed the season.
-The 2019 fall equinox arrives in the Northern Hemisphere on September 23 at 3:50am EDT.
+This year’s fall equinox arrives in the Northern Hemisphere on September 22.

 What does the fall equinox mean?